-1. For any value of D, the domain of the radial coordinate is $y \in (D, \infty)$.
-The spacetime is asymptotically locally AdS near the spacelike and null infinities given by $y \to \infty$.
-At y = D, there is a p.p. curvature singularity which corresponds to an infinite affine parameter along specific spacelike geodesics.
+- For any value of D, the domain of the radial coordinate is y ∈ (D, ∞).
+The spacetime is asymptotically locally AdS near the spacelike and null infinities given by y → ∞.
+At y = D, there is a p.p. curvature singularity which corresponds to an infinite affine parameter along specific spacelike geodesics. - 2.
+If θ is a periodic coordinate such that $(t, y, \theta) = (t, y, \theta + 2\pi)$, there are closed timelike curves near the singularity y = D.

-- 2. If θ is a periodic coordinate such that $(t, y, \theta) = (t, y, \theta + 2\pi)$, there are closed timelike curves near the singularity y = D. - 3.
-The spacetime is of the Cotton type N everywhere.
-We have identified a uniquely chosen principal null triad and the quadruple Cotton-aligned null direction (CAND). - 4.
+- 3. The spacetime is of Cotton type N everywhere.
+We have identified a uniquely chosen principal null triad and the quadruple CAND. - 4.
 The Maxwell field is null, namely radiative.
 The double-degenerate null direction of the type N Maxwell field coincides with the quadruple-degenerate CAND of the type N gravitational field. - 5.
 We have written the CCS solution in the canonical Kundt form and identified the privileged null coordinate u given by Eq.
-(3.25) such that $u = u_0 = \text{constant labels}$ privileged null hypersurface in the Kundt family. - 6.
-The energy-momentum tensor of the solution is of the Hawking-Ellis type II everywhere.
-The CCS metric also solves the three-dimensional Einstein- Λ equations with a null dust fluid given by Eqs.
-(3.54) and (3.55) or a massless scalar field given by Eq.
-(3.61).
+(83) such that $u = u_0 = \text{constant}$ labels privileged null hypersurfaces in the Kundt family. - 6.
+The energy-momentum tensor of the solution is of Hawking-Ellis type II everywhere.
+The CCS metric also solves the 3D Einstein- Λ equations with a null dust fluid given by Eqs.
+(112) and (113) or a massless scalar field given by Eq.
+(119).